Florida Inmate Search

-For holidays that fall on Saturday, Florida prisons observe the preceding Friday as holiday while the Monday after holidays occurring on Sunday will be observed as holiday.
+For holidays that fall on Saturday, Florida prisons observe the preceding Friday as a holiday, while the Monday after holidays occurring on Sunday will be observed as a holiday.

 Visitation times, rules, and regulations for Florida county jails vary from one facility to another.
-Visit the jail section of the county website to look up these information.
+Visit the jail section of the county website to look up this information.

-How to Find Inmates in Florida State Prisons
+How to Find a County Inmate Roster in Florida

-Using this search tool, you can find inmates by first/last name or DC number (a six-character numeric or alphanumeric designation unique to each inmate in correctional facilities overseen by the FDC).
-To make searches more specific, you can also search the database by aliases.
-In addition to inmate name, the search result will include inmate's current location, status, release date, and photo.
+Using this Florida prison inmate search tool, a person can find inmates by DC number (a six-character numeric or alphanumeric designation unique to each inmate in correctional facilities overseen by the FDC).
+Furthermore, the searcher may provide known aliases to make the Florida prison inmate search more specific.
+In addition to an inmate's name, the search result will include the inmate's current location, status, release date, and photo.

 Note that the previous guidelines do not apply to Florida prison inmate searches performed to find someone in a federally-run prison in Florida.
 For those federal inmate searches, a person must use the Bureau of Prisons inmate lookup system.
 However, each inquirer must provide information such as an inmate's name or number to complete a federal prison inmate search on the system.

 How to Perform a Florida Jail Inmate Search

 Each Florida county jail has a Florida jail inmate search tool that interested persons may use to perform an inmate search in Florida.
 Generally, this search tool is hosted on the jail webpage - typically a section of the Sheriff's Office website.
 The Division of Library and Information Services compiles a database of county jail websites and free resources on how to find out if someone is in jail in Florida.